alexakreizinger/styleguidetemplate/index.md

 ## Why this exists

-Style guides an excellent, vital resource for any organization—but what happens when you need to maintain multiple style guides for different audiences?
+Style guides are must-have resource for any company—but what happens when you need to maintain multiple style guides for different audiences?

-Rules that apply to someone designing a user interface, for example, may not apply to someone writing press releases, so it doesn't make sense to use a single style guide for both.
-On the other hand, other rules certainly *will* apply to both audiences, and it can be tough to keep these rules in sync if they're sourced from entirely separate guides.
+For example, style guidelines that apply to someone designing a user interface might not apply to someone writing press releases, so it doesn't make sense to use a single set of style rules for both.
+On the other hand, other companywide styles certainly *will* apply to both audiences, and it can be tough to keep these rules in sync if they're sourced from entirely separate guides.

-This template strikes a balance between the need to maintain discrete rules for separate audiences with the need to unify rules that apply to one or more audiences.
-Although certain style rules appear multiple times throughout this guide, each rule was only recorded in a single location; by using a tagging system, each rule is automatically populated in the relevant sections for any applicable audience (i.e., [Developers](/styleguidetemplate/dev), [Marketers](/styleguidetemplate/mktg), and/or [Technical Writers](/styleguidetemplate/tw).
-As such, if you ever need to edit or delete a rule, you only need to edit the rule's source file instead of painstakingly editing the three separate sections where it could possibly appear.
+This template strikes a balance between the need to maintain discrete rulesets for separate audiences with the need to unify certain overlapping rules that apply to multiple audiences.
+Although you may notice that certain style rules appear multiple times throughout this guide, each rule was only recorded in a single location; by using an audience-based tagging system, each rule is automatically populated in any and all applicable sections (i.e., [Developers](/styleguidetemplate/dev), [Marketers](/styleguidetemplate/mktg), and/or [Technical Writers](/styleguidetemplate/tw).
+As such, if you ever need to update a rule, you'd only need to edit the rule's source file instead of painstakingly combing through three separate sections where it could ostensibly appear.

 This template is also designed to be scalable, regardless of whether you have three audiences or thirty.